Automorphism groups of rigid affine surfaces: the identity component: Main results

-into homogeneous derivations with respect to this grading, where the extremal components $\delta_2^{(k)}$ and $\delta_2^{(l)}$ are non-zero.
-Since $\delta_1$ and $\delta_2$ do not commute, either the highest index $l$ in \eqref{delta-2} is strictly positive, or the lowest index $k$ is strictly negative.
-By \cite[Lemma 3.1]{FZ-unique} the non-zero derivation $\delta_2^{(k)}$ in the first case and $ \delta_2^{(l)}$ in the second is locally nilpotent, which contradicts our assumption. \end{proof} The next theorem yields Theorem \ref{intro-fin-dim} from the Introduction. \begin{theorem} Let $(X,D)$ be a minimal NC-completion of a normal affine surface $Y$.
-Then the following are equivalent: \begin{enumerate}[(a)] \item all the extremal linear segments of the dual graph $\Gamma(D)$ are admissible; \item $Y$ admits no effective $\Ga$-action; \item $\Bir(X,D)=\Inn(X,D)$; \item $\Aut^{\0}(Y)$ is an algebraic torus of rank $\le\dim Y$. \end{enumerate} \end{theorem} \begin{proof} Properties (a) and (b) are equivalent by Proposition~\ref{affine-fibration}.
+In this section we prove our main Theorem \ref{intro-fin-dim}.
+In addition, we show that $\Bir(X,D)=\Inn(X,D)$ if and only if the surface $Y=X\setminus \supp D$ admits no $\Ga$-action.
+In the latter case, the identity component $\Aut^\0(X)$ is an algebraic torus.
+The next theorem yields Theorem \ref{intro-fin-dim} from the Introduction. \begin{theorem} Let $(X,D)$ be a minimal NC-completion of a normal affine surface $Y$.
+Then the following are equivalent: \begin{enumerate}[(a)] \item all extremal linear segments of the dual graph $\Gamma(D)$ are admissible; \item $Y$ admits no effective $\Ga$-action; \item $\Bir(X,D)=\Inn(X,D)$; \item $\Aut^{\0}(Y)$ is an algebraic torus of rank $\le 2$. \end{enumerate} \end{theorem} \begin{proof} Properties (a) and (b) are equivalent by Proposition~\ref{affine-fibration}.
 The implication (a)$\implies$(c) follows from Theorem~\ref{th:bir=inn}.

 To deduce the implication (c) $\implies$ (b) assume that (c) holds.
-If in contrary $Y$ admits an effective $\Ga$-action, then $\Bir(X,D)=\Aut(Y)$ contains connected algebraic subgroups of arbitrary dimension, see Lemma~\ref{lem: Ga-actions}.
+If on the contrary $Y$ admits an effective $\Ga$-action, then $\Bir(X,D)=\Aut(Y)$ contains connected algebraic subgroups of arbitrary dimension, see Lemma~\ref{lem: Ga-actions}.
 This contradicts the fact that every connected algebraic subgroup $G$ of $\Bir(X,D)=\Inn(X,D)$ is contained in the algebraic group $\Aut^{\0}(X,D)$, see Proposition \ref{prop:ind-sbgrp}.
-Thus, the conditions (a)--(c) are equivalent.
+Thus, the conditions (a), (b) and (c) are equivalent.